ije/gokv/README.md

 # gokv

+> ⚠️ Not yet 1.0.
+Many things are subject to change.
+Documentation is lacking in many places.
+Try it out and give us
+> feedback!

-**gokv** is a global Key-Value store for _serverless at edge_ that is built on top of [Cloudflare](https://www.cloudflare.com/) edge network.
-Druable, low-latency, and easy to use.
+**gokv** syncs your data at edge.
+It's built on top of [Cloudflare](https://cloudflare.com) edge network, durable, low-latency, and easy to use.

 Core features:

-- Global KV Storage
+- Co-Document in real-time
-- Durable KV Storage
+- Durable Key-Value Storage
-- File Storage and Delivery
+- File Storage and Delivery network
 - Store, Resize, and Optimize Images
-- Session Storage and Manager
+- Session Storage
-- Chat Room (WIP)
+- Chat Room
-- Co Editing (WIP)

-gokv supports any kind of serverless framework & platform at edge.
+gokv supports any kind of serverless runtime & frontend framework at edge.

 ## Getting Started